Overview of Cognitive Behavior Therapy Tracks

 (C) Intensive Outpatient Programs

-Each adult intern spends four months providing group psychotherapies and case management to adult patients admitted to the DBT Program and can seek elective experiences in one of several additional Partial Hospital Programs.
-They include our Professionals’ Program and Young Adult/LGBTQ program.
-These are intensive outpatient programs for patients recently discharged from the inpatient service or referred from community providers who are in need of intensive services to prevent hospitalization and restore occupational/school and psychosocial functioning
+Each adult intern spends four months providing group psychotherapies and case management to adult patients admitted to one of our various Intensive Outpatient Programs.
+They include our DBT program, Professionals’ Program, Young Adult Services (YAS) General Mental Health Track Program, YAS Right Track/LGBTQ Specialty Program, the Psychosis Program (Schizophrenia Rehabilitation Program and the Potentials Clinic).
+These are intensive outpatient programs for patients recently discharged from the inpatient service or referred from community providers who are in need of intensive services to prevent hospitalization and restore occupational/school and psychosocial functioning.

 Other Core Experiences